 Stay overnight at Snowshoe backcountry campground.
 A permit is required for overnight stays in the backcountry.

 Trailhead: 14.3 km along the Akamina Parkway.

 Description: This short, steep trail climbs from the Akamina Parkway to the Alberta-British Columbia boundary then continues into Akamina-Kishinena Provincial Park in B.C.
 Consult the provincial park's important notices for information on closures, regulations and available routes.

 Trailhead: 0.5 km along Chief Mountain Highway from Highway 5 junction.

 Description: This is a relatively flat and wide trail.
 Towards the end of the trail, you have to ford Sofa Creek.
 Cycling is not permitted on the Vimy Trail or past the Vimy Trail junction.

-Description: This is a challenging trail for advanced mountain bikers.
-The Akamina Parkway portion is steep and rocky while portions along the Red Rock Parkway were washed away in the 1995 flood and are difficult to follow.
+Description: This is a challenging trail for intermediate or advanced mountain bikers.
+The Akamina Parkway portion of the trail is steep and rocky while portions along the Red Rock Parkway are washed away and are difficult to follow.
 Some cyclists prefer to make a loop by travelling the Akamina and Red Rock Parkways, linking them via the Crandell trail.

 Waterton’s vulnerability to the spread of invasive plant species has increased as a result of the Kenow Wildfire.
 Visitors can help protect the landscape by remembering to Play Clean Go when cycling in the park.